cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 ### Disable retry

-Overriding the timeout to `0` will essentially disable retrying the command or query, since it will spend 0 milliseconds retrying.
+Overriding the timeout to `0` will essentially disable retrying the query or waiting on an other, since it will spend 0 milliseconds retrying.

 ```javascript
 // check synchronously that the element does not exist (no retry)